Festo-se/raeware/README.md

 ## About the Rae Project
 Rae stays for *Robot-autonomy- effector* and is an __OpenSource__ based modular end-of-arm tool with integrated __eye-in-hand__ depth camera which enables researchers, AI-enthusiasts and engineers to develop and deploy autonomous applications for robot manipulators.
 The 6 different module-types helps to solve various modern challenges in Robotics as for example bin-picking, packaging or tool-based automation.
-The design originates from the Bachelor-thesis created by Roman Baur and was further developed at the university of applied science in Esslingen.
+The design originates from the Bachelor-thesis created by Roman Baur in cooporation with Festo SE & Co.
+KG and the University of applied Sciences in Esslingen.

 ## [Table of content](#table-of-content)